grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

-4. Gently unrouted the left display cable from the ridges on the D Bucket and gently route the left speaker connector through the ridges on the D Bucket to the receptable on the motherboard and use a plastic spudger to ensure it is fully seated.
+4. Gently unrouted the left display cable from the ridges on the D Bucket and gently route the left speaker connector through the ridges on the D Bucket to the receptable on the motherboard and use a plastic spudger to ensure it's fully seated.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image54.png" alt-text="A close up of a computer.":::

-5. Gently reroute the left display cable through the ridges on the D Bucket and be sure that it is routed properly (like below).
+5. Gently reroute the left display cable through the ridges on the D Bucket and be sure that it's routed properly (like below).

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image55.png" alt-text="A close up of a computer.":::